mohammedzamakhan/toddmotto.github.io/_posts/2016-06-03-lifecycle-hooks.md

 };
 {% endhighlight %}

-Notice, that with Angular 1.5.6 (see the [CHANGELOG](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#156-arrow-stringification-2016-05-27)) the require now supports to omit the required controller name if it is the same used to bind the requiring controller.
+Notice, that with AngularJS 1.5.6 (see the [CHANGELOG](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#156-arrow-stringification-2016-05-27)) the require now supports to omit the required controller name if it is the same used to bind the requiring controller.
 This feature does not introduce breaking changes and can be used as follows:

 {% highlight javascript %}
 var myComponent = {